trey0/zmdp/README.rst

   just use ctrl-C to interrupt the algorithm when you are satisfied (it will output the final policy before exiting).

-  Run ``zmdpSolve -h`` for a summary of the options and some examples.
+  Run ``zmdp -h`` for a summary of the options and some examples.

-zmdpBenchmark
+zmdp benchmark
-  zmdpBenchmark tests performance for a search strategy and problem you select.
+  'zmdp benchmark' tests performance for a search strategy and problem you select.
 As the search strategy progresses, various statistics are logged, such as the algorithm's bounds on the value of the initial state, the number of backups so far, and periodic measurements of the